What Causes Fingertip Peeling? How Do You Treat It?

 Is Vaseline good for peeling skin?

 Yes.
 Vaseline can be used as a treatment for peeling skin.
+It is also a good home remedy for cracked fingers.
 Much anecdotal evidence suggests that it helps to moisturize and soothe dry, flaky skin, reducing the appearance of peeling.

 Can B12 deficiency cause peeling skin?